The application for the College Scholarship Program is currently open. The deadline for all materials is November 14

 Applicant Information – Class rank and honor roll (if applicable), course enrollment, state test scores, attendance, and conduct.

-Access to online application opens in late September.
+Access to online application opens in mid-September.
 When the application period is open, instructions and links to the online portal will be available.

 This scholarship rewards excellence by supporting high-achieving high school seniors with financial need who seek to attend the nation's best four-year colleges and universities.
 Read more about the benefits of the College Scholarship Program on the College Scholarship Program page.